brend/ZippyClip/README.md

 The window will present you with the list of the most recently copied items.
 Navigate the list using the arrows keys or with the mouse.

-	1 through 9: Copy the n-th most recent item to the clipboard (see index numbers to the left of the item) Strg+C: Copy selected item to clipboard
+	Numbers 1 through 9: Copy the n-th most recent item to the clipboard (see index numbers to the left of the item) Strg+C:              Copy selected item to clipboard
-	Enter: Copy selected item to clipboard; close ZippyClip window; paste clipboard contents into foreground window Strg+Enter: Perform alternative action if available
+	Enter:               Copy selected item to clipboard;
+	                     close ZippyClip window;
+			     paste clipboard contents into foreground window
+	Strg+Enter:          Perform alternative action if available
 	Esc:                 Close ZippyClip window
 	Ctrl+Q:              Quit ZippyClip

 Performing any of the above actions will also close the ZippyClip window.

+ZippyClip comes with a try icon that will make the window appear when clicked.

 ## Alternative Actions
 All items in the list can be copied to the clipboard.